Faeryn/Outward_LegacyUpgrade/README.md

 <details>
     <summary>Spoiler</summary>
-    Once you completed the bond, put the item into a Legacy Chest again.
+    Once you completed the bond, put the item into a Legacy Chest again and press the "Legacy Bond" button.
 </details>

 ## Planned features